 - Consider wearing a short-sleeve layer that will allow healthcare providers easy access to your upper arm.

-- Those with a valid UCCS central campus parking permit will be allowed to park in the Alpine Garage level 1 visitor section while attending the clinic.
-With the appropriate parking permit, participants are welcome to park in any designated lot on campus and access the Rec Center via the campus shuttle or by walking.
+- With the appropriate parking permit, participants are welcome to park in any designated lot on campus and access the Rec Center via the campus shuttle or by walking.

 - If you do not have a current UCCS central campus parking permit, you may park for free in gravel lot 540 on Clyde’s Way (formerly known as Spine Road) and utilize the UCCS shuttle to access the clinic.
 Shuttles run to and from lot 540 every 15 minutes.

-- Enter the Gallogly Recreation and Wellness Center using the front doors, then head to sports courts C and D, which are closest to the Aquatics Center.
+- Enter the Gallogly Recreation and Wellness Center using the front doors.
+Volunteers will direct you to check-in stations.

 More information about vaccination phases and vaccine eligibility can be found on the Colorado Department of Public Health and Environment website.